Curriculum and Instruction: Teacher Licensure

 In addition to professional studies/licensure requirements, students must meet the content course requirements for their particular endorsement prior to completion of the MEd The 36 hours of the program is exclusive of the internship in Education and content course requirements.

-Licensure courses below are marked with an asterisk (*) - Reading requirements based on the desired grade level to be taught.
-For elementary, RDNG 625 must be taken before RDNG 640.
+Licensure courses below are marked with an asterisk (*).
+Reading requirements are based on the desired grade level to be taught.
+For elementary education endorsement students, RDNG 625 should be taken before RDNG 640.

 You will complete a program planning sheet for degree and licensure requirements with your advisor during your first semester of enrollment in the Curriculum and Instruction program.